marimo-team/marimo/docs/api/state.md

     - you need to introduce cycles across cells

-    **In over 99% of cases, you don't need and shouldn't use `mo.state`.** This feature can introduce dangerous and hard-to-find bugs.
+    **In over 99% of cases, you don't need and shouldn't use `mo.state`.** This feature can introduce hard-to-find bugs.

 ::: marimo.state